wilsonyou/nebula/docs/manual-EN/import_data/nebula-importer-updated.md

     --config /root/{your-config-file}
 ```

-**Note**: You have to change your direcotry to the directory where your `.yaml`configuration is stored.
+**Note**: You have to change your directory to the directory where your `.yaml`configuration file is stored.
 For example, if your `config.yaml` file is in the /home/nebula/ directory, it means {your-config-file} = /home/nebula/config.yaml; if your `csv` file is in the /home/nebula/ directory, it means {your-csv-data-dir} = /home/nebula/.

 ## CSV Data Example